 Let’s make sure that your dates don’t feel like interviews…

-Sometimes a date can feel like a job interview, even though nobody wants that. (!)
+Sometimes dates feel like interviews, even though nobody wants that. (!)

 Have you ever been there?
 On a date, saying to yourself…